emargetis/my-first-repository/README.md

 - I am attempting to make a 3rd change on a new branch
 - I think I may have figured it out
 - Hello this is a different commit
+- This is a test line from github.com